pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

 * Value: Using this data source we can evaluate  years of hospital charges for patients  data including their providerid, state,their amount of discharge, average medicare payments,average total payments all the other information.
 ### Big Data Questions
 * For each state, calculate the total number of discharges.(Peddi Taraka Raviteja).
-* For each state, calculate the maximum number of Average total payments(Sai Manikanta Durga Prasad,Vinukonda)
+* For each state, calculate the maximum number of Average total payments(Sai Manikanta Durga Prasad.Vinukonda)
+* For each city, count the number of total discharges.(Yaswanth Yarram)

 ### Big data solutions
 One solution per developer.